KimPaow/sanity-color-list/README.md

 Display colors for editors to choose from with this custom input component.

 ## 2.0.0 Breaking changes
-Starting from 2.0.0 the whole list object is returned and the type has been changed from `colors` to `colorlist`.
+Starting from 2.0.0 the whole color object is returned and the `type` has been changed from `colors` to `colorlist`.

+Note: A bug has been found with 2.0.0 if you nest the colorlist type.
+Until resolved, please use version 1.2.1 if you need to nest the list.
+Otherwise 2.0.0 is still recommended because of the a11y upgrades.

 ![preview image](https://github.com/KimPaow/sanity-color-picker/raw/master/src/images/preview.png)